New Lake Ontario break wall ideas a blast from the past

-GREECE, NY (WROC-TV) In addition to experiencing heavy flooding in 2019, some living along the Lake Ontario shoreline had their concrete break walls shattered when enormous waves smashed into them.
+GREECE, N.Y.
+(WROC) — In addition to experiencing heavy flooding in 2019, some living along the Lake Ontario shoreline had their concrete break walls shattered when enormous waves smashed into them.

 Douglas Dobson, President of the Crescent Beach Association, is one of those residents, and he wants to build new barriers along the beach.